Nominees Celebrate Best Storytelling Across Broadcasting & Streaming Media-Winners to be Announced Virtually June 6-9

 BBC goes deep on the sprawling, epic story of the hacking ring that began with the 2014 release of internal Sony emails that rocked Hollywood and was blamed on North Korea—but went much wider and deeper, including an attempt to steal a billion dollars.

-Long Form Audio, BBC News for BBC World Service (BBC World Service)
+BBC World Service, produced by Long Form Audio, BBC News (BBC World Service)

 “Mississippi Goddam: The Ballad of Billey Joe”